 While the tread puncture resistance score is slightly below average, the sidewall puncture resistance score of 5 points is slightly better than most other comparable tires.
 The Schwalbe One V-Guard (review) is a tire which comes very close to the Grand Prix 4000S II in the rolling resistance test.
 The Schwalbe One has a better tread puncture score (12), but a lower sidewall score (4).

 If you want fast tires that still offer some puncture protection and are willing to pay for it, the Continental Grand Prix 4000S II is a great choice.
 From personal experience, I know wear and wet grip of the Black Chili Compound is great as well.
-I would definitely buy a pair of these if I was in the market for some road bike tires.
+I would buy a pair of these if I were in the market for some road bike tires.

 TEST VERDICT: Highly Recommended